openfl/OpenFLDevelopersGuide/working-with-sound/controlling-sound-volume-and-panning.md

 The following example alternates the panning of the sound from the left channel to the right channel and back while the sound plays.

-import flash.events.Event; import flash.media.Sound;
+import openfl.events.Event; import openfl.media.Sound;

-import flash.media.SoundChannel; import flash.media.SoundMixer; import flash.net.URLRequest;
+import openfl.media.SoundChannel; import openfl.media.SoundMixer; import openfl.net.URLRequest;

 var snd:Sound = new Sound();